jinweijie/vim-style-cursor-move/README.md

 Configure the cursor movement style like vim for all major OS platforms by using Autohotkey for Windows, Karabiner for MacOS, and Autokey for Linux .
 This is extremely useful for moving the cursor around in a text editor, or browser for some selection when you just want a lightweight cursor movement experience.

-The keybinding details are as follows:
+The keybinding details are as following:

 ```
 ALT + h           ->   LEFT                 (Cursor left one character)